Claude Schryer’s works are out there! They have been performed in concert in Banff, Guelph, Montréal, South River and Vancouver…

 In 1997, Claude Schryer presented the paper À la recherche de l’effet Sharawadji during the Tribune des compositeurs of the Société québécoise de recherche en musique (SQRM) on the sharawadji effect which French sound theorists Jean-Francois Augoyard and Henry Torgue describe as the sensation of plenitude that is created by the contemplation of complex soundscapes whose beauty is unexplainable and that can carry the listener elsewhere when the spirit combines availability, attention and perspicacity.
 In 1998, he wrote the article Electroacoustic Soundscape Composition, published in Musicworks, on the same subject.

-He took a pause from professional artistic work in 1998 to raise a family (Riel and Clara) with filmmaker Sabrina Mathews and joined the management team at Canada Council for the Arts in 1999 as an interdisciplinary arts expert and advisor.
-During this time, he created a few radio programs with his family for CBC Radio.
+He took a pause from professional artistic work in 1998 to raise a family (Riel and Clara) with filmmaker Sabrina Mathews and joined the management team at Canada Council for the Arts in 1999 as an interdisciplinary arts expert and senior strategic advisor.
+In 2019-20, he advanced the Council’s corporate policies on arts and sustainability.

 Ottawa (Ontario, Canada), 1959